 What are Flat Feet?

-Loren Colon, DPM, Jeffrey Flash, DPM and their team at American Foot & Leg Specialists have years evaluating and treating the problems associated with flat feet.
-Our board-certified experts in podiatry consult with each patient before beginning an individualized treatment program utilizing our state-of-the-art diagnostic and therapeutic equipment
+Dr. Loren Colon, Dr. Jeffrey Flash, Dr. Praya Mam, and Dr. and Rose James are all flat feet specialists.
+The entire team at American Foot & Leg Specialists have spent years evaluating and treating the problems associated with flat feet.
+Our board-certified experts in podiatry consult with each patient before beginning an individualized treatment program utilizing our state-of-the-art diagnostic and therapeutic equipment.

 What Causes Flat Feet?